 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-About Aciclovir tablets
+About aciclovir tablets

 Aciclovir tablets come in various strengths, 200mg, 400mg, and 800mg.
-We supply a 5 day course of the 200mg strength tablets, which is the recommended course for cold sore treatment.
-Various brands of tablets are available produced by different drug companies, including Boots and GSK (Zovirax brand) and Actavis.
-All have the same active ingredients.
-The shelf life of the tablets is four years, which means that people who are prone to cold sores could keep a stand-by supply at home for use as needed.
+Different strengths and different lengths of courses are recommended to treat different types of herpes virus infections.
+Cold sores are generally caused by herpes simplex virus type 1 (HSV1).
+A 5-day course of 200mg strength tablets taken 5 times a day is the recommended course of treatment of a cold sore outbreak.
+Various manufacturers/brands of tablets are available, produced by different drug companies, including Boots, GSK (Zovirax brand), Aurobindo, Actavis, Milpharm, Ranbaxy, Wockhardt, Teva.
+All have the same active ingredient.
+The shelf life of the medication is up to 3 years, which means that people who are prone to cold sores can keep a stand-by supply at home for use when needed.

-How to take
+How to take aciclovir tablets for outbreaks

 When to consult a doctor